Key Highlights

 -

 Apply for jobs strategically - Start with mid-tier jobs to learn how the Australian system works.
 Target SME firms before targeting Big 4 or top-tier companies.
-Customize cover letters for each job.
+Customise cover letters for each job.

 -

-Gain local experience - Consider doing internships, part-time jobs, and freelancing to familiarize yourself with the requirements.
+Gain local experience - Consider doing internships, part-time jobs, and freelancing to familiarise yourself with the requirements.

 -